kleinbottle/swanlotus/content/blogs/olympiad-problem/olympiad-problem.md

 $$
 what is $x + y$?

 By restricting the numbers to be positive, we may discard the entire solution set in the fourth quadrant, as well as any solutions that intersect near the (negative-valued) asymptotes.
-Moreover, by restricting the solution to integers, we are changing the domain of the solution from a quadrant of the real plane to a [_point lattice_]( https://mathworld.wolfram.com/PointLattice.html) in the first quadrant.
+Moreover, by restricting the solution to integers, we are changing the domain of the solution from a quadrant of the Cartesian plane to a [_point lattice_]( https://mathworld.wolfram.com/PointLattice.html) in the first quadrant.
 The solution set has thus changed from [uncountably infinite](https://mathworld.wolfram.com/UncountablyInfinite.html) to [countably infinite](https://mathworld.wolfram.com/CountablyInfinite.html).

 If you observe @fig:three carefully, when $k$ is large and positive, the intersection with the given curve will occur near the values of the asymptotes.
 One way to identify the solution is to vary $k$ in the straight line $x + y = k$ by animation, and to identify cases where the intersection occurs at _integer values_ of $x$ and $y$.
 If you are curious how that will look like, go to [this animation at the Desmos website](https://www.desmos.com/calculator/1mklcrdbxw) to see what happens to the solution as $k$ varies between $-30$ and $30$.